RISE Sleep Tracker

 Only getting five hours of sleep a night, even when you try for more?
 Here’s what could be to blame.

-1. Your Sleep Need is Five Hours
+1. You Only Need Five Hours of Sleep

-There is a small chance your sleep need is five hours.
+There’s a small chance your sleep need is five hours.
 If this is the case, you may find it hard to sleep for longer as your body simply doesn’t need the extra shut-eye.

 As we said above, though: this is very, very rare.